MicroStrategy/rest-api-samples/auth-api/oauth2-extension-sample/README.md

      - Status messages for all operations
 5. Click "Refresh Access Token" to:
    - Get a new access token
-   - View the current token in the popup
+   - View the current token in the screen
 6. Click "Test API" to:
    - Fetch user information from the API using the access token
-   - Display the result in the popup
+   - Display the result in the screen
 7. Use the "Logout" button to end your session

 ## UI Screenshots